 Globalisation and affordable travel mean that more people than ever can be tourists and business travelers.
 The hospitality trends and the demands of customers are constantly changing and failing to adapt could result in a dramatic drop in success.

-One hospitality trend we're likely to see a lot more of in 2020 is the ongoing shift towards a perception that less is more, when it comes to modern luxury.
-In this perception, lies other subtrends like sustainability and minimalism that are likely evolve and expand further in 2020.
+One hospitality trend we're likely to see a lot more of in 2021 is the ongoing shift towards a perception that less is more, when it comes to modern luxury.
+In this perception, lies other subtrends like sustainability and minimalism that are likely evolve and expand further.

 One of the hospitality trends that we've seen in recent years is that new travelers are aware of their travel privilege and turned off by displays of wealth.
 Overt materialism is no longer an attractive way to show off ones social position and combined with an increasing need, particularly for the Millennial generation, to make a positive difference in the world, an urge for new travel experiences is on the rise.